-"RESOLVED, the first paragraph of Article FOURTH shall be amended and restated to read in its entirely as follows: The total number of shares of all classes of stock which the Corporation shall have authority to issue is $\frac{1}{2}$ shares of Common Stock, \$0.001 par value per share ("Common Stock"), and (ii) 5,000,000 shares of Preferred Stock, \$0.001 par value per share ("Preferred Stock").
-Upon the filing and effectiveness (the "Effective Time") of this Certificate of Amendment to the Restated Certificate of Incorporation with the Secretary of State of the State of Delaware, every SECOND: The Certificate of Amendment to the Restated Certificate of Incorporation has been duly adopted in accordance with the provisions of Section 242 of the DGCL.
+"RESOLVED, the first paragraph of Article FOURTH shall be amended and restated to read in its entirely as follows:

+The total number of shares of all classes of stock which the Corporation shall have authority to issue is \\\\\\ shares, consisting of (i) \\\\\ shares of Common Stock, \$0.001 par value per share ("Common Stock"), and (ii) 5,000,000 shares of Preferred Stock, \$0.001 par value per share ("Preferred Stock").

+Upon the filing and effectiveness (the "Effective Time") of this Certificate of Amendment to the Restated Certificate of Incorporation with the Secretary of State of the State of Delaware, every \\\\\\\\3 shares of the Corporation's common stock, par value \$0.001 per share (hereinafter the "Common Stock"), issued and outstanding immediately prior to the Effective Time shall, automatically and without any action on the part of the Corporation or the respective holder thereof, be combined into one validly issued, fully paid and non-assessable share of Common Stock (the "Reverse Stock Split"); provided, however, no fractional shares of Common Stock shall be issued in connection with the Reverse Stock Split.
+The Corporation shall issue one full share of post-Reverse Stock Split Common Stock to any stockholder who would have been entitled to receive a fractional share of Common Stock as a result of the Reverse Stock Split.
+The Reverse Stock Split shall occur whether or not the certificates representing such shares of Common Stock are surrendered to the Corporation or its transfer agent."

+SECOND: The Certificate of Amendment to the Restated Certificate of Incorporation has been duly adopted in accordance with the provisions of Section 242 of the DGCL.

 THIRD: That except as amended hereby, the provisions of the Restated Certificate of Incorporation, shall remain in full force and effect.

-FOURTH: This Certificate of Amendment shall be effective as of, 2022.
-[Remainder of Page Intentionally Blank] To be a number from 45 million to 85 million, determined by (a) dividing 400 million by the number determined by the Board of Directors of the Corporation (the
+FOURTH: This Certificate of Amendment shall be effective as of \\\\\, 2022.

+[Remainder of Page Intentionally Blank]

+&lt;sup>1 To be a number from 45 million to 85 million, determined by (a) dividing 400 million by the number determined by the Board of Directors of the Corporation (the "Board") for the purposes of footnote 3 below and (b) adding 5 million.
-To be five, six, seven, eight, nine or ten, as determined by the Board.

-[&]quot;Board") for the purposes of footnote 3 below and (b) adding 5 million.

-To be a number from 40 million to 80 million, determined by dividing 400 million by the number determined by the Board for the purposes of footnote 3 below.
+&lt;sup>2 To be a number from 40 million to 80 million, determined by dividing 400 million by the number determined by the Board for the purposes of footnote 3 below.